HarrisonBounds/ros2_path_planner/README.md

 When running a custom map, there are two options.
 There is a `generate_custom_occupancy_grid` node in the spawn_map package that manually creates a map via an array of values where 100 represents a wall and 0 represents a free area.
 To make your own map manually you can edit these values, or create them with an algorithm using a for loop

 Another option is reading your own file.
 If you want to read your own PNG map file, make sure its in the `maps` folder in the `spawn_map` package.
-Then in the `generate_occupancy_grid` node, edit the file name to the one that matches the name of your map.
+Then in the `bringup.launch.xml` launchfile, edit the `image_file_path` parameter for the `generate_occupancy_grid` node to the one that matches the name of your map.

 ---